MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/application-authenticity/index.md

 ### Disabling Application Authenticity
 {: #disabling-application-authenticity }
+Some changes to the application during development might cause it to fail the authenticity validation.
+Accordingly, it is recommended to disable application authenticity during the development process.
+Applications in production environment should have this feature enabled.

 To disable application authenticity, toggle back the **On/Off** button in the **Status** box.

 ## Configuring Application Authenticity
 {: #configuring-application-authenticity }
 By default, Application Authenticity is checked only during client registration.
-Just like any other security check, you can decide to protect your application or resources with the `appAuthenticity` security check from the console, following the instructions under [Protecting resources](../#protecting-resources).
+However, just like any other security check, you can decide to protect your application or resources with the `appAuthenticity` security check from the console, following the instructions under [Protecting resources](../#protecting-resources).

 You can configure the predefined application-authenticity security check with the following property: